• Home

 IMG_1228.JPG

-Green vegetables have the most protein per calories of all.
+In fact, green vegetables have the most protein per calorie of all.
 For instance, broccoli has about twice as much protein as steak!
 (1)

 The primary reason why some people don’t succeed on a plant based diet is they don’t understand the importance of making it through toxic withdrawal without quitting.
 Some may feel worse, not better, when they suddenly stop eating low-nutrient food and animal/dairy products.